Izziboi/StarBucks-Promotions-Offer/README.md

 ## Acknowledgements
 <p align="justify">
-I thank God so much for enabling me to have come this far in this program.
-It has been long-awaited and so I thank Him.
+I thank God so much for enabling me to accomplish this project.
+It was a tedious task.
-I thank the Udacity team for being very responsive with friendly listening ears.
-I am ever grateful to all of them.
 My appreciation also goes to all the sources I got inspiration and information that enabled me to complete this project.
 The sklearn, numpy and other documentations were very helpful.
 I would like to end by thanking Mosh Hamedani.
-He is my first python teacher and what I learnt from him gave me a good footing to cope with this data science program.
+He is my first python teacher and what I learnt from him gave me a good footing to cope with this project.
 My sincere gratitude goes to all of you my dear teachers.

 **Once again, thank you all.**
 </p>